-We have audited the accompanying financial statements of the company "QUALCO INFORMATION SYSTEMS SINGLE-MEMBER SA" (the Company), which consist of the statement of financial position of 31 December 2022, the statement of comprehensive income, the statement of changes in equity and the cash flow statement for the fiscal year ended on that date, as well as a summary of significant accounting principles and methods, and other explanatory notes.
+We have audited the accompanying financial statements of the company "QUALCO INFORMATION SYSTEMS SINGLE MEMBER SA" (the Company), which consist of the statement of financial position of 31 December 2023, the statement of comprehensive income, the statement of changes in equity and the cash flow statement for the fiscal year ended on that date, as well as a summary of significant accounting principles and methods, and other explanatory notes.

-In our opinion, the accompanying financial statements present reasonably, in all material aspects, the financial position of the company QUALCO INFORMATION SYSTEMS SINGLE-MEMBER SA on 31 December 2022, its financial performance and its cash flows for the fiscal year in accordance with the International Financial Reporting Standards, as adopted by the European Union.
+In our opinion, the accompanying financial statements present reasonably, in all material aspects, the financial position of the company QUALCO INFORMATION SYSTEMS SINGLE MEMBER SA as at 31 December 2023, its financial performance and its cash flows for the fiscal year in accordance with the International Financial Reporting Standards, as adopted by the European Union.